What is Blueproof?

 Answer: Yes, up to a point.
 However, the risk profiling also addresses other threats outside the common knowledge of most, such as escape and evacuation, explosion and dispersion.

 Q. What is the impact of Blueproof on ALARP?

-A. Blueproof is the most cost effective active fire suppression system.
-It cannot be argued in terms of cost benefit analysis or Blueproof’s performance standards do not bring risk to ALARP.
+Answer: Blueproof is the most cost effective active fire suppression system.
+It cannot be argued in terms of cost benefit analysis or that Blueproof’s performance standards do not bring risk up to ALARP.

 Q. Who enforces fire safety law?

-A. Fire Authorities are the main agency for enforcing the law.
+Answer: The Fire Authorities are currently the main agency for enforcing the law.